 Spicy carrot pickle

-The world of pickles is amazing, there are thousands of variations of pickles from every country on the planet.
-This cooked pickle, compared to the fermented varieties, is absolutely superb and terribly addictive.
+The world of pickles is fantastic, there are thousands of variations of pickles from every country on the planet.
+Compared to the fermented varieties, this cooked pickle is superb and terribly addictive.

-This is an unusual pickle from the Middle east.
+This is an unusual pickle from the Middle East.
 The crunchy carrots are cooked briefly in a sweet-spicy vinegar whose flavour they absorb over time.
-The carrots still maintain their crunch which is part of the magic that makes them so addictive.
-The combination of sweet, tart and spicy makes these perfect as a side for almost anything.
-I love to serve these with sandwiches and burgers, but also use them as a condiment on the table with main courses.
-Always make more than you think you need as they will disappear fast.
-These pickles are best marinated for 5-7 days before serving, it gives the carrots time to absorb the flavours.
+The carrots still maintain their crunch, which is part of the magic that makes them so addictive.
+The combination of sweet, tart and spicy makes these perfect sides for almost anything.
+I love to serve these with sandwiches and burgers but also use them as a condiment on the table with main courses.
+Always make more than you need, as they will disappear quickly.
+These pickles are best marinated for 5-7 days before serving; it gives the carrots time to absorb the flavours.

-I have been slowly collecting the books of Greg and Lucy Malouf over the last few years.
+I have been slowly collecting Greg and Lucy Malouf's books over the last few years.
 This is a newer and more contemporary cookbook of flavours from the Arabian Peninsula.
-The Maloufs have used their deep knowledge and expertise to give the recipes a new spin or new look, but the flavours stay true to their core.
+The Maloufs have used their deep knowledge and expertise to give the recipes a new spin or look, but the flavours stay true to their core.
 The dishes are always fantastic and a hit on any table.
-This is a cookbook that is a wonderful addition to any chef's bookshelf.
+This cookbook is a wonderful addition to any chef's bookshelf.

 For more recipes from this cookbook, click here.